ciao-lang/ciao/INSTALLATION.md

-This describes the installation procedure for the Ciao system, including libraries and manuals:
+This describes the installation procedure for the Ciao Prolog system, including libraries and manuals:

 1. Check / install the [**requirements and dependencies**](#Requirements%20and%20dependencies).